felt/geo_postgis/README.md

 defmodule MyApp.Repo.Migrations.EnablePostgis do
   use Ecto.Migration

-  def up do
-    execute "CREATE EXTENSION IF NOT EXISTS postgis" end

-  def down do
+  def change do
-    execute "DROP EXTENSION IF EXISTS postgis" end end
+    execute "CREATE EXTENSION IF NOT EXISTS postgis", "DROP EXTENSION IF EXISTS postgis" end end
 ```